-Any employment you choose must be directly related to your program of study.
-It is your responsibility to prove and document how your employment is directly related to your field of study.
+Any employment you choose must be directly related to your major program of study.
+It is your responsibility to prove and document how your employment is directly related to your major field of study.

 Employment can be part-time (at least 20 hours per week when on Post-Completion OPT) or full-time.
 There is no defined maximum number of hours one may work while on Post-Completion OPT.